samvdjagt/wvdquickstart/repo.md

 ---

 ## <b>Repository Breakdown by file</b>
-On this page, you'll find an in-depth breakdown of all the files associated with the WVD Quickstart solution.
-This is intended for any advanced users who wish to customize the WVD Quickstart for their needs or to do some advanced troubleshooting.
+On this page, you'll find an in-depth breakdown of all the files associated with the WVD QuickStart solution.
+This is intended for any advanced users who wish to customize the WVD QuickStart for their needs or to do some advanced troubleshooting.
 The GitHub repository consists of two branches:

-* Master branch: All code required by the WVD Quickstart lives here
+* Master branch: All code required by the WVD QuickStart lives here
 * gh-pages branch: All files required for the GitHub pages website are located here

 The folder structure in the master branch is as follows: